-Outside of Germany most countries now hold markets.
-Amsterdam unfortunately doesn’t put on a good market, mainly because it is small, overpriced and the quality of food and merchandise isn’t great.
+Outside of Germany, you can find European Christmas Markets across the continent.
+Amsterdam unfortunately doesn’t put on the best Christmas Market, mainly because it is small, overpriced and the quality of food and merchandise isn’t great.
 If you are in the Netherlands you would be better off heading to Maastricht in the south as they apparently put on a better show.

-We do however love the Christmas market held in neighbouring Brussels.
+We do however love the Christmas markets held in neighbouring Brussels.
 It stretches 2km and offers everything you would expect from a Christmas market and more.
 They even have escargot stalls- yup, fast food snails.
-Brussels generally has awesome food, and their market reflects this.
+Brussels generally has fantastic food, and their markets reflects this.
 They have your typical bratwürste sausages but lots of other yummy treats, with a quintessential Belgian twist.

-Most markets are held in the town square, however Dublin does things a little differently.
+Most markets are held in the town square.
+However Dublin does things a little differently.
 We did not make it to Dublin’s Christmas market last year as we had just moved and didn’t have time.
 But we will change that this year and be sure to get back to you on what we think of Ireland’s take on it.
-There will be two market days (15th and 22nd) held in the crypt of Christchurch Cathedral, which should be pretty cool as the crypt has a distinct medieval feel to it.
-There will also be a market, the Dame Street Market that runs from the 14th until the 23rd.
+Christmas markets bring joy and entertainment, which are key to surviving winters.

-We know there are loads of other great Christmas markets scattered around Europe so please let us know if you have a favourite!
+We know there are loads of other great European Christmas markets scattered across the continent.
+Let us know if you have a favourite!